VishalRao/claim-btcp/README.md

 _Please note, this work has not been sanctioned or financially supported by Satoshi Labs, creators of the Trezor One and Trezor Model T_

-No bounty is required by donations are appreciated:
+No bounty is required...but donations are appreciated:

  Currency | Address
  ---------| --------